The concept what is Bitcoin and How Does it Work is a very compelling argument.

 How does Bitcoin Work

-How does bitcoin work is explained in an easy way.
-Bitcoin cryptocurrency is one of the first digital currencies to use peer-to-peer technology that enable instant payments.
+How does bitcoin’s work is defined easily?
+Bitcoin cryptocurrency is one of the first digital currencies to use peer-to-peer technology that enables instant payments.

-The independent companies and persons, who have enough computing power and participating in the Bitcoin crypto network, are known as miners, and are motivated to join mining network by rewards in the shape of transaction fees paid in Bitcoin.
+The independent companies and persons, who have enough computing power can engage in the Bitcoin crypto network, are known as miners, and are prompted to join the mining network by rewards in the shape of transaction fees paid in Bitcoin.

 These miners can be seen as a decentralized authority that strengthens the credibility of the Bitcoin network.

-New Bitcoin coins when produced after mining are issued to miners at a fixed but periodically decreasing rate as the total supply of Bitcoins is approaching 21 million.
+New Bitcoin coins when delivered after mining are issued to miners at a fixed but periodically decreasing rate as the total supply of Bitcoins is approaching 21 million.

 After the total supply of 21 million is reached no new bitcoin will be mined